AgataBG/sme-bi-course-application/vm-exercises.md

 Based on the same pivot table and in the same sheet, create another version of this chart, this time a _stacked column chart_.

 ##### STEP 4
-Finally, beautify the pivot charts by adding a meaningful title and hiding all pivot buttons on the chart.
+Finally, beautify the pivot charts by adding meaningful titles and hiding all pivot buttons on the chart.

 #### Exercise (open) question 1:
 In which quarter we had the highest amount of Home Office orders?
 Provide an answer in format e.g. Q4-2010.